Cost of Living in San Diego | Flat Price Moving & Auto Transport

 The Internet and Utilities

-The basic package of utilities that includes electricity, heating, water, garbage for a 900sqft apartment will be around $140 per month.
-The internet is extra, and you will be able to find a good deal for approximately $65 monthly, but make sure to research all the providers and deals they are offering.
+How much are utilities per month in San Diego?
+The basic package of utilities that includes electricity, heating, water, and garbage for a 900sqft apartment will be around $140 per monthHow much is monthly internet in San Diego?
+The internet is extra, and you will be able to find a good deal for approximately $70 monthly, but make sure to research all the providers and deals they are offering.
 There are usually promo deals for bundles that combine home phone and Wi-Fi or TV for those who are looking to get all services from the same provider.

 Miscellaneous Expenses